ServusCarolus/tl-switch/README.md

 After the install procedure is done, it is good to restart the machine before using TeXLive so that the paths for root and the users can be updated properly.

 # Step 6: Switching to and from Vanilla TeXLive
-When a user (or root) wants to enable access to vanilla TL 2019, one need only type:
+As a new version of TL is released, the default year is updated.
+When a user (or root) wants to enable access to the current year release of vanilla TL, one need only type:

     tl-switch yes

-To specify another installation under `/usr/local/texlive`, use, e.g.:
+To specify another installation under `/usr/local/texlive`, such as older editions or pretests, use, e.g.:

     tl-switch yes 2018